robit-man/hydra/docs/docs/ASR.md

 - Phrase mode (`phraseOn`) aggregates rolling text for chat-friendly chunks.
 - Preview decoding uses `prevModel`/`prevWin`/`prevStep` when supported by the backend.
 - In WASM mode, model pulls are cached in IndexedDB; `wasmThreads` tunes CPU usage.

+## Routing & Compatibility
+- Compatible downstream: LLM `prompt`, TextDisplay, LogicGate.
+- Accepts upstream: MediaNode/Scripted audio sources emitting PCM16; do not feed binary or JSON blobs without `data/sampleRate`.
+- Text payloads can be raw strings; they are wrapped into `{ text }` when emitted.

 ## Signals & Router
 - `muteSignalMode`/`activeSignalMode` control whether signals send booleans or empties.